jessamynsmith/Alexa/Echo-Call-Lost-Phone/README.md

 }
  ```

+0. Wait for a few minutes for the <strong>Invocation count</strong> and other charts to update under <strong>CloudWatch metris at a glance</strong>.
+1. Click on the refresh icon.

+2. Click somewhere in the Invocation duration graph,
+   then mouse over the peak of the blue Maximum, green Average, and orange Minimum lines.

 0. At the bottom of the page, note the <strong>Billed duration</strong> (1000 ms for me),
    where 1000 ms (millisecond) = 1 second.